Kwiebs/Forpetswithlove/exampleSite/content/english/blog/truth-about-cat-scratching.md

 Creates a calming atmosphere and reduces the urge to scratch.

 Buy Feliway pheromone spray on [affiliate link].
-## 4. Trim Your Cat's Claws Regularly
+## 4. trim your cat's claws regularly

 ### Instructions